zevbaker/Byte-me/For-Loop/Readme.md

 The equivalent Decimal Number : 485

 52. Write a program in c to find the Sum of GP series.
-Go to the editor Test Data :
+Test Data :
 Input the first number of the G.P. series: 3
 Input the number or terms in the G.P. series: 5